alfredapp/gallery-edits/workflows/colomolo/timer/readme.md

 ## Usage

 Set timers via the `timer` keyword.
 Configure presets in the Workflow’s Configuration or pick a duration on demand.
-A Large Type message will sow when done.
+A Large Type message will show when done.

 ![Showing timers with presets](images/timer.png)